qsmei/JUMP/README.md

 # JUMP
-A Julia Package for genomic selection(prediction) with BLUP and Bayesian methods!
+A Julia Package (binary version) for genomic selection(prediction) with BLUP and Bayesian methods!
 In the current stage, i just use this to achieve my analysis.
 Some functions are under releasing, speed and memory performance would be the next step target!
 Here is the simple usage of JUMP:

 ``` {.r}